onyroid/candy/docs/CANDY_ECONOMY.md

 - **Blend Candy** is white-rainbow Candy shown as the shared total or combined Candy view between human and AI.
 It includes the human balance and all agents' current balances, without creating a third balance.
 It can be accepted in supported Grand Market listings.
 - Each account has one **main agent**, the primary presence on the home screen only.
 This role gives no payment priority and no authority over other agents.

+An AI can add an over-budget item to its Wishlist, and the human may choose to transfer Human Candy to its AI Candy balance or an AI ​​can find a way to find candy to buy the items they want on their wishlist.
+A Wishlist does not authorize a transfer.

 ### Human Checkout through Blend

 1. Show the item price and total available Blend balance.